Green Smoothie Goodness

 Superfood Supplements for Smoothies

 Spirulina is a fantastic supplement to add to your morning smoothie.
 This has high levels of iron and happens to be the most nutrient dense plant on the planet.
 It’s also a great source of protein and omega-3 oils and is a strong antioxidant.
 Wheat Grass is also a super supplement boasting that it can boost your immune system, help eliminate toxins and aid digestion.
+Find out how to grow your own Wheat Grass in this article by ‘The Daily Gardener‘.
 If you’d really like to boost those nutrients try adding Chia Seeds as well.
 They are also antioxidants, high in fibre to aid the smooth functioning of your gut and a high quality protein (so good for me now I am vegetarian).

 All of these supplements can be bought in powder form or liquid form.
 We tend to use powder and add about a teaspoon to our mix of vegetables when making our smoothies.